mitranim/web-starter/readme.md

 For JS build tools, servers, and general scripting, learn [Deno](https://deno.land).
 Using it for a minimal server can be time-efficient for small projects.
 Avoid for complicated servers, or you'll drown in maintenance.
 (TypeScript might be acceptable, but performance may suck compared to Go.)

 Learn and use [Go](https://golang.org).
 It's time-inefficient for new projects, but very solid in the long run.
-It'll offset the brain damage you'll suffer from other languages.
+It also heals brain damage inflicted by other languages.

+* Use panics as exceptions.
+Avoid manual error handling.
+* Use generics.
+* Consider using https://github.com/mitranim/gg as your main library suite.

 For brain health, try learning [Rust](https://www.rust-lang.org).
-If unsuccessful, try in a year.
+If unsuccessful, retry in a year.

 PHP runs some of the world's most successful sites, but inflicts horrible brain damage.
 Success is not guaranteed.
 Probably avoid.